ikron/epimutation/README.md

 ## Processing bisulphite sequencing data

-Scripts for processing bisulfite-seq data are in the folder WGBS
+Scripts for processing bisulfite-seq data are in the folder ./WGBS

 ## Processing Nanopore sequencing data

-Scripts for processing Nanopore sequencing data are in the folder nanopore
+Scripts for processing Nanopore sequencing data are in the folder ./nanopore

-## Processing ChIP-seq
+## Processing ChIP-seq data

-1. BWA.sh : Script to align the ChiP-seq data

-3. macs2_advanced_sample.sh : Script to run macs2 (advanced version) with the metrics specific to each sample.

-5. chrhmm : Script to run run chrmHMM (https://ernstlab.github.io/ChromHMM)

-7. ChromTime : modifed script of ChromTime in python2 (https://github.com/ernstlab/ChromTime)
+Scripts for processing ChIP-seq data are in the folder ./Chipseq